 History has shown that humans are not well equipped to execute trades without allowing our emotions to impair our decision-making.
 We need to leverage the advancement of technology and utilize solutions such as SnapBots to augment our decision-making and execute better trades.

 About Snap Wallet

 Snap Wallet is a secure cryptocurrency wallet that is powered by AI deep learning bots.
 Currently, Snap Wallet supports major cryptocurrencies such as Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Tether (USDT), and SNAP (SNAP).
-Through Snap Wallet, users not only store their cryptocurrencies but also stake, choosing between three trading strategies.
+Through Snap Wallet, users not only store their cryptocurrencies but also stake, choosing between three low-risk trading strategies.

 Once staking is activated, users’ assets will be traded by bots 24/7 until the end of the staking period.